otnieldocs/android.library.geom/Readme.md

 Here are current geometry objects available to use

 #### 1. RectangleLayout
-Inhering ConstraintLayout with addition in full control of radius and custom background color.
+Inherit ConstraintLayout with addition in full control of radius and custom background color.
 Note: for background color, use `app:backgroundColor` instead of `android:backgroundColor`.
 ##### How to use
 Simply add RectangleLayout to your layout viewport precisely the same with ConstraintLayout.
 Just replace `ConstraintLayout` with `com.otnieldocs.androgeom.RectangleLayout`